5 best Shopify appointment apps for service businesses (2026)

 What about Mindbody, Vagaro, or Acuity?

 If your service business runs primarily through one of these platforms, integrating with Shopify means either a paid Zapier-style connector or syncing through your own logic.
-Most service businesses with a Shopify storefront pick one of the four native apps and accept fewer CRM features in exchange for clean Shopify integration.
+Most service businesses with a Shopify storefront pick one of the native apps above and accept fewer CRM features in exchange for clean Shopify integration.

 Mindbody starts at $129/mo.
 Vagaro at $30/mo.
 Acuity at $20/mo.
 Opencals' custom plan at $15/mo covers more Shopify-native ground for less, with the trade-off being a lighter CRM.